 Incidence

-In this section, we report the number of childhood and adolescent cancer cases, relative frequencies, and crude (not standardized for age) incidence rates for the main diagnostic cancer groups according to the third version of the International Classification of Childhood Cancer (ICCC-31), and for Langerhans cell histiocytosis and for all cancers combined.
+In this section, we report the number of childhood and adolescent cancer cases, relative frequencies, and crude (not standardized for age) incidence rates for the main diagnostic cancer groups according to the third version of the International Classification of Childhood Cancer (ICCC31), and for Langerhans cell histiocytosis and for all cancers combined.
 We report incidence for children (0-14 years old) and adolescents (15-19 years old), separately and combined (0-19 years old).
 We focus on the calendar period 1991-2020.
 Differences between males and females are shown using male to female ratios and sex-specific incidence rates.
 The minimum number of cancer cases displayed in the tables is 3 cases per cell.
 We write ” < 3” when a cell contains fewer than 3 cases.
 To avoid the possibility of calculating the precise number of cases in these situations, some other cells in the tables may be set to NA* (not available).
 Incidence is calculated as the number of new cases per 100,000 persons per year.
-We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report (only available in German).
-A more technical description of the methods is provided in chapter 2 of Statistical Methods for Cancer Reporting in Switzerland.
+We follow the same methodology as that used for the Swiss Cancer Report 2021 – Methods Report (available only in German.
+A more technical description of the methods is provided in chapter 2 of Statistical methods for Cancer Reporting in Switzerland.

 The tables and figures of this section can be cited as follows: Title of figure or table (2024).
 Figures: Incidence.
 Childhood Cancer Registry.
 URL https://www.childhoodcancerregistry.ch.
 Accessed: date.